ace18zz/Chitter/README.md

 2. Install all dependencies with `npm install`.
 3. Ensure MongoDB is running on your machine or utilize a cloud-hosted cluster.
 4. Update the `.env` file with the MongoDB connection string.
-5. Start the server with `npm start`.
+5. Start the server with `nodemon index.js`.
 It runs on port `3001` by default.

 ### Frontend:
 1. Go to the frontend directory.